 Transforming Alzheimer's Disease Care through Integrating Caregivers (2018-2019)

-Following completion of 20-25 stakeholder interviews, the team will convene a public meeting at the Duke-Margolis Center for Health Policy in Washington, DC, to discuss the opportunities and challenges associated with the caregiver integration strategies identified through the interviews.
+Moving forward, the team plans to convene a public meeting at the Duke-Margolis Center for Health Policy in Washington, DC, to discuss the opportunities and challenges associated with caregiver integration strategies.
 In addition to exploring these issues, the meeting will aim to ascertain future policy, programmatic and research directions to enhance the development and implementation of these approaches.

 Fall 2018 – Summer 2019